 We may not notice that we act according to some unspoken rules or expectations in our business and everyday life.
 However, when we meet people from other countries, it becomes obvious how much these unspoken rules or expectations influence our behavior.
 The best advice I can give to those who work with Italians or other nationalities – don’t give up soon.
 Listen and communicate and observe, one day you’ll be on the same wavelength.

 Sigma Software works with clients in many countries.
 Our managers and directors need to speak a common language with all of them.
 Sometimes, understanding the conduct of business rules in a particular country may take some time, so our experts who know the ropes in international communications, share their findings in the field of international communications to save you time.
-Today, we’ve offered some advice in working for Italians.
-Read also tips about Germany and stay tunes for article about other countries to come.
+Today, we’ve offered some advice on working for Italians.
+Read also tips about Germany and stay tuned for articles about other countries to come.